 • Member of American Immigration Lawyers Association (AILA)

-• Guest and Substitute lecturer at Oklahoma City University (OKCU) Law School on Immigration Law (Fall, 2017)
+• Guest and Substitute lecturer at Oklahoma City University (OKCU) School of Law on Immigration Law (Fall, 2017)

-• Participated in 2016 Presidential Debate through Immigration Law Section at OKCU Law School (Fall, 2016)
+• Participated in 2016 Presidential Debate through Immigration Law Section at OKCU School of Law (Fall, 2016)

 • Speaker at NW Baptist Church (Oklahoma City, OK) for immigrant-related child custody and property laws (Fall, 2017)

-• Presented Employment-Based solution seminar for Sooner Human Resources at Norman Regional Hospital (2013)
+• Presented Employment-Based solution seminar for Sooner Human Resources Society at Norman Regional Hospital (2013)

 • Developed and presented content for Oklahoma Bar CLEs and presented at various CLEs.